 This clearly limits our ability to make the necessary leaps to accurately predict the future.
 How can we make our own original predictions if they’re so wedded to things we have already experienced or discovered?
 So we end up with slightly advanced versions of present-day things, so if you search Google for “concept car” or “futuristic car” you get lots of images like the one at the top of this post, where they are essentially the cars of today but with a slightly more aerodynamic look.

 You may have heard of openness to experience which is, according to many researchers, the top behaviour trait associated with creative thinking.
-If you have a high level of openness to experience you’re likely to have an active imagination, and you have aesthetic sensitivity – which essentially means you appreciate things like music and art.
+If you have a high level of openness to experience you’re likely to have an active imagination.
+You also have aesthetic sensitivity - which essentially means you appreciate things like music and art.
 You’ll also have a preference for variety, and a high level of intellectual curiosity.

 Openness is one of the Big Five personality traits (the others being conscientiousness, extraversion, agreeableness, and neuroticism).